 - You will fill out one application that can be used for all 9 of the UC campuses, but each UC will be unaware of the other UCs you apply to.

-- For Berkeley, you are required to apply with the one colleges that offers the major or majors you’re interested in (transferring once admitted is possible).
+- For Berkeley, you will apply to the one college that offers the major or majors you’re interested in (transferring once admitted is possible).

 - There are 8 personal insight questions of which you will respond to 4.

-- For the high school class of 2021, the university is test-optional.
+- For the high school class of 2023, the university is test-blind.

 What is Berkeley known for?

 Berkeley is known for being one of the top public universities in the world.
 In the mainstream media, it is coined as a “hippie haven” with an incredibly politically active and engaged community.
 A quick Google search will surface over a century’s worth of images of students hosting protests, gatherings, and demonstrations on campus.
-Compared to it’s more buttoned-up rival, Stanford, Berekely has a more casual culture known for students looking to make a social impact.
+Compared to it’s more buttoned-up rival, Stanford, Berkeley has a more casual culture known for students looking to make a social impact.
 And Berkeley students don’t just talk the talk, they walk the walk— Berkeley has sent more students to the Peace Corp than any other university.
 However, this is only one part of the school’s identity, which has changed over the years.
-Berkeley has a tremendous engineering program and the Haas School of Business is currently ranked #7 in the country.
 Additionally, Cal has an elite athletic department that has produced athletes such as Olympian swimmer Missy Franklin, NBA star Jason Kidd, and 2-time NFL MVP Aaron Rodgers.
 UC Berkeley is a melting pot with a recognizable Californian flavor.
 Don’t be misled by images of long hair and skateboards, these are dedicated students excelling in every area.

 Can I afford Berkeley?

 Despite being a public university, Berkeley can be quite expensive.
 The UC system was designed to give California students affordable access to an elite education.
 While the elite education is intact, even in-state students should budget $39,550 to cover costs for one year of school.
 Unfortunately, out-of-state students pay a heavy price and are asked to budget $69,304 to cover the increased tuition.
 The good news is that all applicants are automatically considered for merit-based scholarships and that over 65% receive aid of some kind.
+Additionally, 38% of students pay nothing out of pocket for tuition due to grants and scholarships.
 You can use this net price calculator to learn more about your personal financial expectations.

 What are the academic requirements at Berkeley?